Bubblemelon/bubblemelon-site/README.md

 Things to remember:

-* Website site should always comply with xml, so make sure to always close elements e.g. ` <br/> or <li></li> `
+(4) Website site should always comply with xml, so make sure to always close elements e.g. ` <br/> or <li></li> `

-* File names should not contain spaces
+(5) File names should not contain spaces

-* CSS selectors in combination should not have spaces in between when being very specific/selective.
+(6) CSS selectors in combination should not have spaces in between when being very specific/selective.

-* When used with spaces e.g. `.container .blue {}` means class blue in class container.
+(7) When used with spaces e.g. `.container .blue {}` means class blue in class container.

-* Use " , " to separate css selectors when applying to properties sperately.
+(8) Use " , " to separate css selectors when applying to properties sperately.

-* Use photoshop to condense pictures.
+(9) Use photoshop to condense pictures.

-* Make sure all directory links are correct, W3C link checker cannot detect.
+(10) Make sure all directory links are correct, which the W3C link checker can't detect.